-The Conformity Determination and its appendices were made available at www.baltometro.org throughout the public comment period.
-The document was available online and is available in printed format upon request.
+The Conformity Determination and its appendices are available at www.baltometro.org and PublicInput.com/Resilience2050 throughout the public comment period.
+The document is available online and upon request could be available in printed or an alternative format.

 FISCAL CONSTRAINT